Residents react in shock following 'serious incident'

 The incident comes just weeks after Alinjavwa Siwale, 22, was tragically stabbed to death in Affleck Road, just metres away from the current cordon.

-Dazza Maiden, who lives a short way away at the top of the Greenstead estate, said he was not all that surprised to hear about the latest shocking incident.
+Another resident, who lives a short way away at the top of the Greenstead estate, said he was not all that surprised to hear about the latest shocking incident.

 “It is an ongoing thing down that end of Greenstead, it seems everything bad that happens is in that part of the estate," he said.